Best description of us: We are Immigration Coaches.

 A lot of the Home Affairs documents take a long time to gather, so even if you are only at the 'thinking' stages, we recommend you go now and get those documents ordered.
 Even if Ireland is not your destination, those documents will be needed everywhere in the world that you may plan to move to.

 We cannot give information on other passport holders from around the world, simply because our experience does not lend itself to giving accurate information.
-So, if you are a Zimbabwean passport holder, for example, a lot of the information is similar, however there are specific visa requirements that you need.
-We cannot give information on those visas as we are not directing our attention to this type of move.
-This is specifically for South African passport holders who may or may not have EU/ other passports too.
+So, if you are a Zimbabwean passport holder, for example, a lot of the information is similar, however there are specific visa requirements that you need to enter Ireland.

 Follow the links below to the official sites and read up on your passports and how this move affects you.